devken-net/map-marker-app/README.md

 ## TODO

-* [ ] Add unit tests
+* [x] Add unit tests
 * [ ] Separate Front-end and Back-end in separate repos
-* [ ] Fix inline TODO's
+* [x] Fix inline TODO's
-* [ ] Setup Offline support page.
+* [x] Setup Offline support page.
-* [ ] Convert to WebComponents all reusable components.

 ## Frontend Design

-For this project I didn't have the luxury of time to set this project configurations same as my large scale applications that is why I opt-out to use `create-react-app` for faster development but less control (unless I'll execute the `npm run eject`).
+For this project I didn't have the luxury of time to set this project configurations same as my large scale applications that is why I opt-out to use `create-react-app` for faster development.

 First I used `material-design-lite` to have a simple and lightweight styles for our components.
 Since `material-design-lite` doesn't have grid system and `css-grid` is not yet supported in most major browsers I used `flex` for now to handle our scaffold.

 I also created a couple of reusable components for this app.
 My plan is to make it as a WebComponent so that we could minimize side-effects of other components and make more independent it since I haven't tried it yet with react before I'll leave it as is for now.

+I also maximize the use of react-hooks to replace redux but still can follow FLUX architecture.
+Since as I can see react-hooks is so powerful and more close to plain javascript I just thought it is more suitable to use it in a small project like this than adding an overhead for redux.

-I also used vanilla css over other `css-in-js` and I love to write codes like how I write as plain css/js because technologies move so fast in frontend, all codes that I wrote today will be legacy codes in 3mos or less.
-But by writing it to be more like *vanilla css/js* I could make my code future proof and not dependent to frameworks.
-Which could be beneficial for me coz I would have less work for migration to upgrade to other version or frameworks and less work means more for the company.
-I've seen startups that was killed because of legacy codes and that's the thing we wouldn't want to happen.
+I also write most of the component close to how I write plain html/css/js because technologies move so fast in frontend, all codes that I wrote today will be legacy codes in 3mos or less.
+But by writing it to be more like *vanilla css/js* I could make my code future proof and not dependent to any frameworks.
+Which could be beneficial for me coz I would have less work for migration to upgrade to newer version or frameworks in time.
+And this means more for the company since the company won't spend time and money working on both legacy and migration codes.
+I've seen startups that was killed by legacy codes and that is the thing we wouldn't want to happen.

 ## Guideline Questions